 - for some of us, it may be complicated to set it up

 - in order to know where you’re in the Calendex, you can cross off each day as it passes or use a paper clip on a current day

-- use color code index for your life categories to mark individual events
+- use the color code index for your life categories to mark individual events

 - add a space for notes like boxes with each of the months after the calendex

-- indicate a longer period like trips, holidays or exams with color border, arrow or simply color the days of the week
+- indicate a longer period like trips, holidays, or exams with a color border, or arrow, or simply color the days of the week

 - put a letter (for example c like calendex) next to the event information on the spread.
 Therefore you immediately know where to find all the details